(A Song to Dance to)

 And when “It’s the End of the World As We Know It” came on, we would emit a barbaric yawp, lament the end of civilization for a second, and then expend every ounce of energy for the next three minutes in what probably looked like an epileptic seizure during an aerobics class.

 It was literally a dance of joy.
 We were celebrating newfound freedom and friendships, and working out remnants of leftover teen angst and frustrations over Economics class.
-We barely knew who Leonard Bernstein was, but we screamed his name at the right time along with all the other stream-of-consciousness terms Michael Stipe threw at us.
+Already out of breath, we tried keeping up with Michael Stipe as he rattled off words such as earthquakes, hurricanes, cheesecake, jellybean and the rapture, and phrases like book burning, automotive incinerate, government for hire, wire in a fire and a tournament of lies.
+We barely knew who Leonard Bernstein or Lenny Bruce were, but we screamed their names at the right time along with all the other stream-of-consciousness terms Stipe threw at us.

 And as the final strains of the chorus faded away, we all gasped for breath, our threadbare T-shirts dripping with sweat, still singing at the top of our lungs, “I can have some time alone.”
 But we really didn’t want that.
 We had each other, and we had our music.
 Who cared about Armageddon?